anyTV/anytv-node-kue/README.md

 # Available configurations

 ## constructor
-- `removeOnComplete` - will Kue remove data from redis when job is complete
 - `shutdownTimer` - time alotted for graceful shutdown

+## options
+- `remove_on_complete` - will Kue remove data from redis when job is complete
+- for other options, check out: https://github.com/lykmapipo/kue-scheduler#options

 ## setup